Understanding the Basel Show 2018 and Why it is Shrinking

 1. Luxury buyers flooded the market at the Basel Show from 2010 to around 2013 and many of the young buyers spending freely came from China.
-Since then, the Chinese government has been cracking down on Financial institutions and other not so legal enterprises.
-This has many of the Young Chinese Luxury Buyers investing in other Luxury as mentioned in Rueters article Bentleys and Bordeaux: “Chinese newcomers drive Vancouver’s luxury market”.
+Since then, the Chinese government has been cracking down on Financial institutions and other not-so-legal enterprises.
+This has many of the Young Chinese Luxury Buyers investing in other Luxury as mentioned in Reuters article Bentleys and Bordeaux: “Chinese postcomers drive Vancouver’s luxury market”.

 The Swiss Watch Industry

-Deloitte in their Swiss Watch Industry Study 2016 talks about the Swiss Watch industry and it’s decline in some areas but rise in others such as in online sales:
+Deloitte in their Swiss Watch Industry Study 2016 talks about the Swiss Watch Industry and its a decline in some areas but the rise in others such as in online sales:

 “Swiss watch exports continue to fall.
 The Swiss watch industry has been facing difficult conditions since 2015.
 Exports of watches fell in the first half of 2016 to their lowest level since 2011 (see Figure 1) creating concerns that a return to growth would take longer than expected.
 After years of tremendous growth between 2010 and 2013 followed by a relative plateau in 2014, Swiss watch exports started to falter in the second half of 2015 primarily due to a sharp fall in sales to Asia.
 In the first half of 2016, watch exports to Asia were worth CHF 4.7 billion, compared to CHF 5.4 billion in the first half of 2015.
 Overall, the first half of 2016 showed a decline of 11.3% in volume and 10.6% in value over the same period in 2015.
 Swiss watch exports have now been declining for 14 consecutive months (as at August 2016), the first time this has occurred since the 2009 global recession.
 However, the recent decrease is less dramatic than the one recorded in 2009 when volume decreased.”